Social Security

 At retirement, there may be multiple income sources, including retirement savings/investments, pensions, and Social Security.
 For most retirees, Social Security is a material part of their overall income but may start years after stopping work.
 It’s important to consider your income needs and the timing around these sources of income.
 For example, if you plan to retire before you are eligible for Social Security, will you withdraw from your taxable or tax-advantaged retirement accounts?
 It is helpful to develop a plan for retirement income, including deciding when it is appropriate to begin taking Social Security payments based on your specific needs and which investment accounts to withdraw from.

 At One Day In July, we help our clients prepare for retirement, including understanding and maximizing the amount and timing of Social Security income.
-As fee-only fiduciary financial advisors, we put our clients’ interests first.
-If you want to learn more about being a client, please contact me to schedule a conversation.
+As fee-only fiduciaries, we put our clients’ interests first.

 1. Starting Your Retirement Benefits Early – Social Security Administration